Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 After completing the tutorial, you should be able to:

-* Connect two simulation-only traffic master/slave IP cores to the AI Engine array via Vitis
+* Connect two simulation-only traffic master/slave IP cores to the AI Engine array via Vitis&trade;.
-* Build and Run HW emulation (QEMU + SystemC model of AI Engine)
+* Build and run HW emulation (QEMU + SystemC model of AI Engine).
-* Pass data from python to the AI Engine via the simulation traffic generators
+* Pass data from python to the AI Engine via the simulation traffic generators.
-* Configure the design for different PLIO widths
+* Configure the design for different PLIO widths.
-* Capture the AI Engine output in python
+* Capture the AI Engine output in python.
-* Plot/Graph the data in python and compare against a golden reference model
+* Plot/Graph the data in python and compare against a golden reference model.

 ### Prerequisites

 To demonstrate this feature in a meaningful way you'll also make use of a DSPLibrary function - the "Fast Fourier Transform" or FFT.
-The DSP Library Tutorial provides detailed instructions on how to setup your environment to compile DSPLIB.
+The DSP Library tutorial provides detailed instructions on how to setup your environment to compile DSPLIB.
 Please complete that tutorial before continuing.

 * https://github.com/Xilinx/Vitis-Tutorials/tree/master/AI_Engine_Development/Feature_Tutorials/08-dsp-library